The Fall Wedding Math — What September in the Brainerd Lakes Gives You — Tim Larsen Photography, Brainerd Lakes MN

 Frequently Asked Questions

-My rule is ceremony = sunset minus 3½ hours.
-For an early-September wedding that puts the ceremony around 4:00 p.m.; by mid-October it's closer to 2:30 p.m.
-That builds in ceremony, cocktails, portraits, and dinner with a golden-hour portrait window intact.
+My rule is ceremony equals sunset minus 3½ hours.
+For an early-September wedding in the Brainerd Lakes that puts the ceremony around 4:00 p.m.; by mid-October it's closer to 2:30 p.m.
+That builds in ceremony, cocktails, portraits, and dinner with the golden-hour portrait window intact — and keeps cocktail hour in daylight instead of pushing dinner into the dark.

 Tim Larsen is a documentary and editorial wedding photographer based in the Brainerd Lakes area of Minnesota.
 With 19 years of experience and 350+ weddings, he photographs at resorts, lodges, private lake properties, and venues across the Brainerd Lakes, Twin Cities, and Duluth/North Shore.
 His work blends real, unscripted moments with intentional editorial portraits — giving couples a complete record of what their day actually felt like.